jaredwad/Blippy/README.md

 Blippy
 ======

-Blippy project created for Proffesor Rick Neff in CS 246 'Software Design and Developement'
+Blippy was a project created for Proffesor Rick Neff in CS 246 'Software Design and Developement'

-Blippy was designed for Mister Call at Madison Highschool in Rexburg, ID for his advanced placement anatomy and physiology course to test each student's reaction time.
+It was designed for Mister Call at Madison Highschool in Rexburg, ID for his advanced placement anatomy and physiology course to test each student's reaction time.

 Blippy supports a number of different options including a colorblind test, a sound test, and various game options